ArthackA/IPweek3/README.md

 Resourcess used to achieve the goal of the project are:

  a).CRISP-DM has the following steps:

     1.Business understanding.
     2.Data understanding.
     3.Data Preparation.
     4.Modelling.
     5.Evaluation.
     6.Deployment.

  b).
-Python as the main programming language.
+Python as the main programming language:

    Python Packages that are arequirement for this project are:

     i).
 Pandas - Pandas is for Analysisng and extracting insight from raw data.